 And to nourish and grow ourselves, we must learn how to nourish and grow ourselves.

-So, together, we start there: we learn how to nourish and grow our very unique selves through Inquiry Yoga.
-And through our practice, we implement what we found.
+So, together, we start with our personal practices: we learn how to nourish and grow our very unique selves.
+Either through Inquiry Yoga or through many other routes that take us deeper toward ourselves and teach us to implement what we found.

-We put into practice what we individually need to feel nourished, supported, safe, challenged, loved, excited, successful.
+We play with this to leanr how to put into practice what we individually need to feel nourished, supported, safe, challenged, loved, excited, successful.

 What people say:

-My clients call our work together, “Life-changing,” “Impossible to describe but deeply profound and one-of-a-kind,” “A reintroduction to myself and my soul,” “Sacred work that needs to be done to be living a life I was born to live,” “A whole new aspect of myself and the answers that I needed desperately but never could have imagined” “Like finding my voice for the first time” and “Deeply satisfying, fundamentally restoring, my body has never felt better.”
+Clients of The New South call the results of their personal practices, “Life-changing,” “Impossible to describe but deeply profound and one-of-a-kind,” “A reintroduction to myself and my soul,” “Sacred work that needs to be done to be living a life I was born to live,” “A whole new aspect of myself and the answers that I needed desperately but never could have imagined” “Like finding my voice for the first time” and “Deeply satisfying, fundamentally restoring, my body has never felt better.”

 Lighten Your Load.

 Maybe you’re a helper who picks up other people’s stuff through your therapy practice or other self-development work in the world.
 Maybe you strengthen, heal and integrate bodies through teaching yoga class.
-Maybe you’re changing the world through your identity as a mom.
-Maybe you help one patient at a time through your work as a nurse, a doctor, a service-oriented human being.
+Maybe you’re changing the world through your identity as an artist, creative visionary, mother.

 Join the practice.